adsforce/docs/docs/en/media-source-configurations/adcolony/README.md

 * Your Adcolony cost data can be enhanced through cost integration;

-* Please make sure you have got Adcolony API Key before enabling Adcolony cost data.
+* Make sure you have got Adcolony API Key before enabling Adcolony cost data.

 ![a4](a4.png)